 Student Learning Objectives (SLOs) are the process of setting targets and measuring to the extent to which they have been achieved.
 Targets must be measurable and evaluators must be able to do something with those measurements.
 SLOs are a long-term goal for advancing student learning.
 It is a data-informed process that involves diagnosing and improving specific student learning needs.

 Performance Evaluation Rating

-Student growth will represent 25% of a teacher's summative performance evaluation rating of the performance evaluation system during the first two years and 30% thereafter.
-The other portion of the evaluation comes from the professional practice piece.
+Student growth will represent 30% of a teacher's summative performance evaluation rating.
+The other portion of the evaluation, 70%, comes from the professional practice piece.
 For example: